Being smart-er with beta

 Many investors diversify across asset classes in designing their portfolios to attain a future need.
 In the 1986 article “Determinants of Portfolio Performance”, Brinson et al, demonstrated that the asset allocation decision was responsible for 93.6% of a diversified portfolio's return pattern over time.
 Subsequent studies have confirmed this (Donaldson et al, 2013).
 The asset allocation decision is responsible for around 90% of portfolio movements, while the remaining 10% comes from security selection and market-timing.

-Tables 1, 2 and 3 show the returns of hypothetical portfolios based on the asset allocations outlined above.
-We use ETFs that track traditional market cap weighted benchmark indices to represent the returns of each asset class within the portfolio.
-Then we replace the Australian equities, international equities and Australian property ETFs with smart beta ETFs.
-In each instance the portfolio with smart beta outperforms, however this generally comes with marginally higher standard deviation.
+Tables 1, 2 and 3 show the returns of hypothetical portfolios based on VanEck ETF Model Portfolios.
+These include smart beta ETFs: MVW, QUAL and MVA compared to the returns if Lonsec had opted to use ETFs that track traditional benchmark indices to represent the returns of each asset class within the portfolio.
+In each instance the VanEck ETF Model Portfolios, with smart beta, outperforms the portfolios based only on traditional market cap weighted ETFs.
+This however comes with marginally higher standard deviation.
 Standard deviation is a common measure of the volatility of a portfolio.

 The Sharpe ratio combines the return measure with a volatility measure to quantify the relationship between the returns and risk.
 It provides a measure of risk-adjusted performance.
 In each of the examples below, the portfolio with the smart beta has a higher Sharpe ratio.
 The results show using smart beta in a diversified portfolio delivers better returns without excessive risk.